Snake Aware

 Venue: Your home and Skype

-Duration: The course runs for 3 consecutive weeks, pending instructor and your availability.
-You choose the date and time for the first lesson that suits you through the booking system.
+Duration: The course runs for three sessions.
+You choose the date and time for the first session that suits you through the booking system.

 Course structure:

-Week 1: This lesson takes place in your home and is approximately 60 minutes long.
+Session 1: This session takes place in your home and is approximately 60 minutes long.
 During this lesson we learn the foundational behaviours of snake avoidance training and how to generalise these behaviours.
 We will also discuss how to create a safe environment for your dog at home, and what to do if you encounter a snake!

-Week 3: The last lesson takes place in your home and is approximately 60 minutes long.
+Session 3: The last session takes place in your home and is approximately 60 minutes long.
 We go through how to build an effective behaviour chain in response to visual and olfactory snake cues.
 We will also discuss the intricacies of handling odour to avoid contamination.

 Tuition: $360